ChordPro/chordpro/docs/content/ChordPro-Getting-Started.md

 This prevents ChordPro from processing system wide, user specific and song specific config files.
-Checking this will make sure that ChordPro only uses the configs set in the Preferences.
+Checking this will make sure that ChordPro only uses the configs set in the `Settings`.

 ##### Preset Configuration